 There are two things you must be careful of here on your Dubrovnik travels – first are drink prices.
 Drinks are very expensive here.
 So if you want to drink, do it before you get into Revelin if you would like to have any money at the end of the night!
 Secondly, the bartenders are pretty dodgy here and know people aren’t used to the currency and/or have been drinking, and will sometimes give you the wrong change back when you buy drinks.
 So make sure your change is right!
 Other than that, Revelin is a must for Dubrovnik travel.

 One night when I made my group lick pieces of confetti and stick them to our foreheads.
 Don’t we look great?!

 Just past Revelin, you can exit the walls of old town and come to a beach area called Banje Beach.
 Banje (pronounced Ban-yay) is a restaurant/bar area spanning across the whole beach area, and is always going whether it is day or night.
 During the day you can find people lounging around and drinking cocktails, and it becomes a bigger party when the sun goes down as well.

-If you enjoyed my guide, please PIN it 🙂
+If you enjoyed my guide to Dubrovnik Travel, please PIN it 🙂